bparanj/crystal/programming/iac/docs/experiments/restrict-redis.md

 ### 7. Update Documentation

-Ensure that all changes to your Redis and Rails configurations are properly documented, including the rationale for security settings and any necessary steps to replicate the configuration in other environments.
+Ensure that all changes to your Redis and Rails configurations are properly documented,  the rationale for security settings and any necessary steps to replicate the configuration in other environments.

 ### 8. Plan for Rollback